Manuel-Kehl/Kupfer-Plugins/README.md

 File to Clipboard
 -----------------

-A Plugin for copying a file's path or content to the clipboard from within Kupfer.
+A plugin for copying a file's path or content to the clipboard from within Kupfer.
 It depends on the [pyperclip](http://coffeeghost.net/2010/10/09/pyperclip-a-cross-platform-clipboard-module-for-python/) python module for accessing the user's clipboard.